-Keratosis pilaris, commonly known as ‘chicken skin,’ is a skin condition in which you get tiny bumps on your skin that look similar to goosebumps on the skin of a chicken.
-These bumps are actually hair follicles that are clogged with dead skin cells.
+Keratosis pilaris, commonly known as ‘chicken skin,’ is a skin condition in which you get tiny bumps on your skin that look like goosebumps on the skin of a chicken.
+These bumps are hair follicles that are clogged with dead skin.
 They can either be red or brown in colour.

 Scattered hyperpigmentation or dark spots caused by sun damage, injury, underlying diseases or inflammation can also resemble strawberry legs.

 Overly dry skin often means that your dermal barrier is weak.
 Hence, it is more prone to getting dark spots, folliculitis, razor burns and clogged pores, all of which resemble or lead to strawberry legs.